 One of my favorite features in the book are the Do’s and Don’ts that follow each chapter.
 These lists help recap the chapter by summarizing the main points talked about in-depth in the previous pages.
-After each Do’s and Don’ts, there are several blank notes pages for readers to write down important facts and tips or things that they might want to return to later.
-Another useful feature is the book’s three appendices that include a sample inspection report, projection booth maintenance log, and a checklist for preparing for a screening.
+After each Do’s and Don’ts, there are several blank note pages for readers to write down important facts and tips or things that they might want to return to later.
+Another useful feature is the book’s three appendices which include a sample inspection report, a projection booth maintenance log, and a checklist for preparing for a screening.

 The Do’s and Don’ts at the end of the chapter “Preparing for the Show”.

 While The Art of Film Projection is definitely meant for beginners, it can be quite hard to follow along if the reader has no experience whatsoever with celluloid film or projectors.
 Personally, I have some experience working with amateur 16mm film projectors and on several occasions have been given tours of 35mm projectors at several venues.
 With this background, I was able to understand most of the jargon used throughout the book; however, there were multiple times I had to look up specific words or parts of a projector to understand what I had just read (or re-read).